We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Used correctly, it gives clear feedback that says, “This matters.”
 It’s no different than a tap on the shoulder or a teacher raising their voice just slightly to re-center a distracted student.
 It guides, then releases.

 Once trained to it, the e-collar becomes a wireless leash, one that works even when the wind is loud, the dog is far away, or their focus is elsewhere.
 It's a backup voice that always reaches them.
-Not because we don’t trust the dog, but because we want them to be free, safely, confidently, and reliably.
+Not because we don’t trust the dog, but because we want them to be free, safe, confident, and reliable.

 It marks the moment.
 It’s not praise, it’s precision.
 When your dog does something right, the click says, “Yes.
 That right there.”
 It makes learning faster and cleaner.